Skip to main content

 Ohme Home Pro

 The Ohme Home Pro added solar diverting in a 2025 firmware update.
-While not as sophisticated as the Zappi's dedicated solar modes, it does the job for most solar households and has the added advantage of best-in-class smart tariff integration.
+While not as sophisticated as the Zappi's dedicated solar modes, it does the job for most solar households and retains the direct-API smart tariff integration Ohme is known for.
 If you want both solar charging and automated off-peak tariff optimisation in one unit, the Ohme is the best combination.

 GivEnergy